I Like You a Latte – The Best Chai Concentrate Recipe

 Directions

-1. Coarsely grind up all of the spices with either a rolling pin or mortar and pestle.
+1. Coarsely grind up all of the spices with either a rolling pin or a mortar and pestle.
 This will help with flavor release.

 5. Let the tea steep for 3-5 minutes.**

 6. Pretreat a glass container by filling it with hot water, letting it sit for a few minutes, and then emptying it.
+This step may be skipped if you have a heat-safe container.

 8. Stir in Granulated Sugar, Brown Sugar, and Honey while the tea concentrate is still hot.